rapid7/metasploit-framework/documentation/modules/auxiliary/dos/http/marked_redos.md

 ## Verification Steps

-Example steps in this format (is also in the PR):

 1. Create a new directory for test application.
 2. Copy below example server into test application directory as `server.js`.
 3. Run `npm i express` to install express in the test application directory.